SNAPSHOTS: Who was at the 83rd Sturgis Motorcycle Rally?

 Here are some of the faces that stood out.

 How many rallies have you attended previously?
-I've been coming since 1990.

-Favorite thing about the rally?
-People, just the beautiful people.
-I give away Bibles.
-I give Jesus away now.
-I used to come here only for myself.
-Now I come here for others.
+This is my second time here.

 People are also reading…

 How many rallies have you attended previously?
-I've been coming to Sturgis for about 10 years.
+My first rally was in 1996.

 Favorite thing about the rally?
-The work that I do.
-I get to cut shirts off of beautiful women.
+Probably hearing all the motorcycles when the rumble.
+I mean, the continuous rumble all week long.
+And I think like the first time ever going down Main Street was really exciting.

 How many rallies have you attended previously?
 This is my first Sturgis Rally.